Minisign

 Pre-hashing

-Huge files can be signed and verified with very low memory requirements, by pre-hashing the content.
+By default, files are signed and verified with very low memory requirements, by pre-hashing the content.

 Signature format